jwoods02/Twitter-Mood-Light/README.md

 Arduino IDE

+The RGB, Resistor and jumper cables I use can be bought in a package [here](http://oomlout.co.uk/collections/extra-pieces/products/frosted-leds-10mm-rgb-x3)

 ### Step 1

-Install Twitter API and pySerial libraries onto your computer.
+Install [Twitter API](https://github.com/geduldig/TwitterAPI) and [pySerial](http://pyserial.sourceforge.net/) libraries onto your computer.

+A guide to installing Python libaries can be found [here](https://docs.python.org/3/installing/)

 ### Step 2

-Set up the analog one RGB LED as shown in the breadboard diagram in [this](http://oomlout.com/parts/LEDF-10-RGB-03-guide.pdf} guide
+Set up the analog one RGB LED as shown in the breadboard diagram in [this](http://oomlout.com/parts/LEDF-10-RGB-03-guide.pdf) guide

 ### Step 3